efournier92/TaskTracker/README.md

 - The component includes a `Navigate` button.
   - Clicking this button will nagivate to a dedicated route.
     - This route will include the task `id`.

+### [ ] TK-00006 > Front End > Add Routing Capability to React App

+#### Story

+- As a developer, I want to add routing functionality on the client side, so I can simulate route navigation from the React app.

+#### Acceptance Criteria

+- A user can navigate to a specific task.
+  - The simulated route includes the task's `id`.
+  - The route includes the react component for displaying a task.

 ### [ ] TK-00008 > Front End > Add a React Component for Displaying a List of Tasks